 The whole eastern boundary (with the parish of Tilehurst) is somewhat indeterminate on the ground but ran loosely on the line of the modern A340 road, although there is a sort of appendix that juts into the parish of Tilehurst on the eastern edge.

 To the south west were the parishes of Sulhamstead Bannister and Ufton Richard which are now confined to the south of the Bath Road but then spread across it all the way to the River Bourne.
 Each of these two parishes was later combined with others: Sulhamstead Bannister with Sulhamstead Abbotts to create modern Sulhamstead and Ufton Richard with Ufton Robert to create Ufton Nervet.

 The hamlet of North Street (then part of Tilehurst, later part of the parish of Theale) and Mare Ridge Farm (in Sulhamstead) very much looked to Englefield village and church as their centre.

-In the modern day the civil parish has expanded to what might be regarded as its “natural boundaries” and now includes North Street and the former parts of Sulhamstead and Ufton north of the Bath Road.
-The land south of the Bath Road along the River Kennet is now part of Sulhamstead and the M4 motorway marks the northern boundary today, rather than the River Pang.
+The map to the right, courtesy of the West Berkshire Council geographical information system shows that in the modern day the civil parish (outlined in red, with the old parish shaded in blue) has expanded to what might be regarded as its “natural boundaries” and now includes North Street and the former parts of Sulhamstead and Ufton north of the Bath Road.
+The land south of the Bath Road along the River Kennet is now in Sulhamstead and Theale parishes and the M4 motorway marks the northern boundary today, rather than the River Pang.